Johnny Nitro (musician): Personal life

 Johnny Nitro (John Newton) grew up in Sacramento, California in the Curtis Park area with his mom and dad (Barbara and Warren Newton).
 He was the oldest of four children with a brother (Ric) and two younger sisters (Margaret and Anne).
 Johnny was always a "free spirit" as described by his dad.
 Throughout his youth, his dad often took him to the local Stock Car races which influenced Johnny's passion for drag racing and his hobby of collecting and building model car kits.

-Johnny was a very talented artist and musician during his high school years.
+He was a talented artist and musician during his high school years.
 He spent many hours drawing, painting or playing his guitar.
 On weekends, he frequently performed at parties and local events as the lead guitarist in two different "Cover Tune" bands.
 The first band he joined was called "The Renegades".
 He later formed his own band called "Albatross".
 He graduated in 1969 from C.K.
 McClatchy High School.
 He continued his education taking some art and film making courses at Sacramento City College but soon after moved to the bay area to attend the San Francisco Art Institute.

 As an adult, Nitro was interested in metaphysics.
 He sometimes attended lectures and received psychic healings at the Psychic Institute in Berkeley.

 In the 1970s/80s, his partner was Margaret Moore, who played keyboard in his band.
 They had one daughter, Kirsten Moore.
 The couple were friends with Arturo Islas, who became the godfather to Kirsten.
 After Moore, Nitro dated a woman named Tracy, who owned a bookstore on Polk Street.
 In 1993, he married Silvia Cicardini, and the couple bought a house together in Antioch, California.
 Cicardini sang and played tenor saxophone in the Doorslammers.
 He later separated with Cicardini.
 Although Cicardini left the band, she would sometimes still make appearances.
 After their separation, Nitro moved into his apartment above the Saloon, which he had kept for many years.

 Death

 For many years, Johnny Nitro suffered with health issues.
 Although he quit drinking and smoking, he suffered from diabetes and heart disease.
 In 1998, Nitro had open-heart surgery, and years later, he had another surgery.
 In December 2010, he collapsed onstage in the middle of a performance.
 Although he was hospitalized, he was back on stage by the next weekend.

-On February 19, 2011, Johnny Nitro passed away in his apartment above the Saloon.
+On February 19, 2011, Johnny Nitro died in his apartment above the Saloon.
 He was 59 years old.
 Paramedics brought down Nitro's body in a white sheet, and a crowd from the Saloon applauded in commemoration.
 The San Francisco Chronicle wrote, "Johnny Nitro's life ended like one of his gigs: in an old North Beach bar, on a Saturday night, surrounded by fans."
 Following his death, memorial shows were scheduled in Redwood City and San Francisco.
 In November 2019, Kim Addonizio read a poem, "Blues Guitar," at McEvoy Foundation for the Arts.
 The poem was a tribute to Nitro and included backing vocals from musicians of the Saloon.